Why is it hard to get financing from a bank?

 Legal advice: Get help from a certified housing counselor, legal aid office, or lawyer to make sure

-all agreements are in writing
+All agreements are in writing.

-Writing and recording: To be legal, all agreements relating to real property (land) must be in writing and you must record them with the County auditor's office.
-Do not rely on the seller to do this.
+Writing and recording: All agreements relating to real property (land) must be in writing.
+You must record them with the County Auditor.
+Do not expect the seller to do this.

 Check with the county auditor’s office to make sure your interest has been properly recorded.

-You should get title to the property after you have made all payments under the contract.
+After you have made all payments under the contract.

-Usually renters pay an upfront fee and have the option to buy the property at some time in the future for a set price.
-The landlord (owner) applies some or all of the rent paid toward the purchase price.
+These programs are similar.
+Usually, at first you pay an upfront fee and rent as a tenant.
+You have the option to buy the property in the future for a set price.
+The landlord (owner) applies some or all of your rent payments toward that price.

-the home is in good condition
+The home is in good condition.

 CLEAR is Washington’s toll-free, centralized intake, advice and referral service for low-income people seeking free legal assistance with civil legal problems.

-King County: Call 211 for information and referral to an appropriate legal services provider Monday through Friday from 8:00 am – 6:00 pm.
-You may also call (206) 461-3200, or the toll-free number, 1-877-211-WASH (9274).
-You can also get information on legal service providers in King County through 211's website at www.resourcehouse.com/win211/.
+King County: Call 211 for info and referral to a legal services provider weekdays 8:00 am – 6:00 pm.
+You can also call (206) 461-3200, or toll-free 1-877-211-WASH (9274).
+You can also get info on King County legal service providers at www.resourcehouse.com/win211/.

-Persons 60 and Over: Persons 60 or over may call CLEAR*Sr at 1-888-387-7111, regardless of income.
+Persons 60 and Over: Persons 60 or over can call CLEAR*Sr at 1-888-387-7111, regardless of income.
+Asset limits may apply.

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.

-This information is current as of September 2014.
+This information is current as of August 2019.

-© 2014 Northwest Justice Project — 1-888-201-1014
+© 2019 Northwest Justice Project — 1-888-201-1014

 (Permission for copying and distribution granted to the Alliance for Equal Justice and to individuals for non-commercial purposes only.)